- Reflect on the importance of establishing and maintaining relationships.

 - Sharing your own emotions and thoughts

 Helping children establish and maintain positive relationships will require you to observe children in the learning environment.
-Download and print the Relationship Observation form.
-When finished, share your work with your trainer, coach, or supervisor.
+View and complete the Observe: Relationships activity.
+When finished, share your work with your trainer, coach, or administrator.

 Some children will need your help making friends.
-Download and print the Helping Children Make Friends document.
+Take a look at the Helping Children Make Friends activity.
 Brainstorm ideas for each scenario.
-Share your finished work with your trainer, coach, or supervisor.
+Share your finished work with your trainer, coach, or administrator.

 American Academy of Pediatrics.
 (2004).
 Caring for your School-Age Child: Ages 5-12.
 Schor, E. L., Ed.
 New York: Bantam.